Best daily deals

 For fit’s sake, the AirPods Pro is the best AirPods you can get—by virtue of the fact that they’re the only ones that seal your ear canal.

 To control the Google Pixel Buds Pro, you’ll use the touchpad on the Mentos-shaped plastic bit that covers the driver.
-These controls work the same way as most true wireless earbuds’ touch controls, though the Pixel Buds Pro also includes a swipe feature that increases or decreases your media’s volume depending on the direction of the swipe.
+These controls work the same way as most true wireless earbuds’ touch controls.
+However, the Pixel Buds Pro also includes a swipe feature that increases or decreases your media’s volume depending on the direction of the swipe.
 The headset automatically pauses and plays media when you insert and remove the buds.
 The touch controls are identical on each earbud which is good for accessibility purposes.
 Additionally, the Google Pixel Buds Pro lets you enable mono listening in the companion app.

 ACTIONEFFECT (music)EFFECT (phone)